 What I mean is, if I charge $1 for a product, I can help a lot more people but I won’t maximize my income potential.
 If I charge $100,000 for that product, I won’t help very many people but I will maximize my income potential.

-I’ve been extremely strategic and careful about our pricing at NGNG because I want to ride the very thin line where we can help more people while still making enough income to keep everyone happy and feeling valuable.
+I’ve been extremely careful about our pricing strategy at NGNG because I want to ride the very thin line where we can help more people while still making enough income to keep everyone happy and feeling valuable.

 And, by the way, I get a LOT of grief from coaches and colleagues when they hear our pricing and margins compared to the vast amount of experience and talent we offer.
 Every single one tells me that we are charging way too little.
 I even have clients tell me that!
 BUT, there’s a reason WHY I do everything I do.

 Take for example, business coaching.
 I charge $450/hr for a 1-hour coaching call.
 Now, that’s not nothing for sure.
 That’s a lot of money!
 But what are my colleagues charging who have comparable experience?
 More than $1,500/hr.

 I CHOOSE to charge less because I want to help more people and most importantly … the “type” of client changes the more you charge.
 And herein lies the lesson.

 If I charge $1,500 for 1 hour, I narrow my focus only to people who can afford that rate, which automatically discards most of the potential clients in the world.
 Further, this level of client includes (more often than not) people who have a higher level of success, tend to be less patient, more demanding, less amiable and open and are very results-driven.

 IF at this point you realize that you would prefer to work with fewer people in general, that you only want to work with high-achievers and you plan to have less personal or professional boundaries to serve their needs, then PERFECT!
 You need to increase your rates!